ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 access to private keys or copies of pre-shared keys (PSKs), key use needs to be validated and scoped to the intended protocols and roles.
-For example, if an application provides a certificate to only be used as client authentication for outbound TLS and QUIC connections, the Transport Services system MUST NOT use this automatically in other contexts (such as server authentication for inbound connections, or in other another security protocol handshake that is not equivalent to TLS).
+For example, if an application provides a certificate to only be used as client authentication for outbound TLS and QUIC connections, the Transport Services System MUST NOT use this automatically in other contexts (such as server authentication for inbound connections, or in other another security protocol handshake that is not equivalent to TLS).

-A Transport Services system MUST NOT automatically fall back from secure protocols to insecure protocols, or to weaker versions of secure protocols (see {{equivalence}}).
+A Transport Services System MUST NOT automatically fall back from secure protocols to insecure protocols, or to weaker versions of secure protocols (see {{equivalence}}).
 For example, if an application requests a specific version of TLS, but the desired version of TLS is not available, its connection will fail.
-As described in {{equivalence}}, the Transport Services API can allow applications to specify minimum versions that are allowed to be used by the Transport Services system.
+As described in {{equivalence}}, the Transport Services API can allow applications to specify minimum versions that are allowed to be used by the Transport Services System.

 # Acknowledgements